HuckleBerry

 Ages 8-11

-Homework: There will be reading to do at home!
+Homework: There will be some reading and assignments to finish at home!

 PREREQUISITES: Students should be reading minimally at the 2nd grade level to complete the in-class and at home learning.